minling/testing-truth-web-0615-public/README.md

 There's a pre-built method, `true?`, that when given an argument, will return either `true` or `false`, depending on Ruby's evaluation of the "truthiness".
 Change the question marks in the `spec/true_spec.rb` to either `true` or `false` until every test passes.

-Onces you've gotten all the tests to pass, from the root folder, type  `ruby things_that_are_true_in_ruby.rb` and hit enter.
+Once you've gotten all the tests to pass, from the root folder, type  `ruby things_that_are_true_in_ruby.rb` and hit enter.
 This will print out some information on truthiness in Ruby.